Krishnamurti's Total Freedom

 “… and in my heart, there has been a continual thought of Lord Buddha.
 I was in such a state that I had to sit down and meditate …”

-Buddha’s path is different.
-He treats the path or the teachings as a boat.
+Buddha lays out a clear path, and he treats the path as a boat.
 Once you cross the river, you no longer need the boat.
 Then, its work is done, and you don’t need to carry it with you.

 That makes perfect sense to me.
-At that point, it’s all abstract and wordless.
+Once you have crossed the river, it’s all abstract and wordless.
 Just silence.
 As mentioned beautifully in The Path of Purification:

 “There is the deed but no doer;